nodejs/node/doc/api/stream.markdown

 the `parseHeader` and `SimpleProtocol v1` examples above.

-In this example, rather than providing the input as an argument, it would be piped into the parser, which is a more idiomatic Node stream approach.
+In this example, rather than providing the input as an argument, it would be piped into the parser, which is a more idiomatic io.js stream approach.

 ```javascript